lumeland/lume/docs/creating-pages/6_searcher.md

 </ul>
 ```

-There's a third argument to configure whether all subdirectories must be included or not.
-By default is `true` but you can disabled, to return only pages inside a directory but not in subdirectories.
+There's a third argument search pages recursively in all subdirectories.
+By default is `true` but you can disabled it to return only pages inside a directory but not in subdirectories.

 ```html
 <ul>